 Step 3: Wait for your STEM OPT EAD Card

-NOTE: USCIS will send your EAD card to the address given on your I-765 form.
+NOTE: USCIS will send your EAD card to the address given on your online I-765 form.
 It is critically important then that you keep USCIS informed of any address changes.
 You must do so on the USCIS website.

 For a list of your reporting requirements while on STEM OPT please review the STEM OPT reporting information sheet on the Study in the States website